Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Results

 The total information on a parameter $\theta$ that can be extracted in such experiments depends on the specific chosen measurement.
 It is quantified by the {\it unravelling} FI $F_{\text{unr}}(T)$~\cite{Albarelli2017a,Albarelli2018restoringheisenberg}, which is composed of the classical FI from the continuous measurement signal, $F_{\text{signal}}(T)$~\cite{gammelmark2013a}, and the QFI of the conditional states $\rho_\theta^{(c)}$, averaged over all measurement records, $\mathbb{E}[F_Q(\rho_\theta^{(c)}(T))]$.
 This sum is fundamentally bounded by the global QFI in Eq.~\eqref{eq:global_qfi_hamiltonian}:

 In the long-time limit, $T \to \infty$, assuming the system reaches a unique steady state, both $F_{\text{global}}$ and $F_{\text{signal}}$ typically scale linearly with $T$~\cite{gammelmarkFisherInformationQuantum2014,Ilias2022}.
-It is therefore convenient to analyze and compare the signal FI rate, $f_{\text{signal}} = \lim_{T\to\infty} \mathcal{F_{\text{signal}}}(T)/T$ with the corresponding global QFI rate $f_{\text{global}}$, as the contribution from the final strong measurement $\mathbb{E}[F_Q(\rho_\theta^{(c)}(T))]$ becomes negligible in this regime.
+It is therefore convenient to analyze and compare the signal FI rate, $f_{\text{signal}} = \lim_{T\to\infty} \mathcal{F_{\text{signal}}}(T)/T$ with the corresponding global QFI rate $f_{\text{global}}$, as the contribution from the final strong measurement $\mathbb{E}[F_Q(\rho_\theta^{(c)}(T))]/T$ becomes negligible in this regime.

-However, there is no guarantee that the FI $F_{\text{signal}}$ from the continuous measurement current can saturate the global QFI bound, even with perfect monitoring efficiency.
+However, there is no guarantee that $f_{\text{signal}} = f_{\text{global}}$, even with perfect monitoring efficiency.
 The inequality in Eq.~\eqref{eq:info_decomposition_theta} can in fact be strict: this occurs when the specific measurement performed on the environment fails to capture all the information that leaks from the system.
-Whether saturation is possible, i.e., whether $f_{\text{signal}} = f_{\text{global}}$, depends critically on the interplay between the Hamiltonian dynamics, the dissipative channels, and the chosen measurement scheme~\cite{Mattes2025arXiv}.
+Whether saturation is possible, i.e., whether $f_{\text{signal}} = f_{\text{global}}$, depends critically on the interplay between the Hamiltonian dynamics, the dissipative channels, and the chosen measurement scheme~\cite{mattes2025designing}.